Ramapo College: Accreditation

 Ramapo College was established in 1968 as a state-supported, co-educational, four-year College for liberal arts, sciences, and professional studies.
 Ramapo received accreditation from the Middle States Association of Colleges and Schools in 1975.
 Individual programs also received accreditation.
 The Social Work Program is accredited by the Council on Social Work Education, the Chemistry Program is approved by the American Chemical Society (ACS), the Nursing Program is accredited by the National League for Nursing Accrediting Commission (NLNAC) and the New Jersey Board of Nursing, the Teacher Certification program is approved by the Teacher Education Accreditation Council (TEAC) and the State of New Jersey, and the Anisfield School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Ramapo College is also a founding member of the Council of Public Liberal Arts Colleges.

 Rankings

 U.S. News & World Report ranks Ramapo 37th among 196 "Regional Universities in the North" in its 2018 list.

-According to Forbes, as of 2018, Ramapo College of New Jersey was rated #370 in Top Colleges, #127 in Public Colleges, and #143 in the Northeast region.
-However, in 2019, Forbes ranked Ramapo College at #341 in Top Colleges, #116 in Public Colleges, and #133 in the Northeast region, and ranked Ramapo at #206 in America's Best Value Colleges of 2019.
+Forbes ranked Ramapo College 299th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
+Ramapo college was also ranked 140th among public colleges and 102nd in the northeast.
+In 2019, Forbes ranked Ramapo College at #341 in Top Colleges, #116 in Public Colleges, and #133 in the Northeast region, and ranked Ramapo at #206 in America's Best Value Colleges of 2019.

+In 2023, Ramapo College's Nursing School was one of 17 New Jersey graduate schools to rank nationally, according to the U.S. News & World Report.
+The same article noted that Ramapo College is additionally ranked by U.S. News as the No. 2 public institution in New Jersey.

+For its 2025 edition of "Best Colleges," U.S. News & World Report ranked Ramapo College as the 27th best in "Regional Universities North" (tied), 10th best in "Top Public Colleges," and 72nd in "Best Value Schools," marking an increase in all three rankings from previous editions.